flyerhzm/resque-restriction/README.markdown

 The job you wish to restrict should inherit from Resque::Plugins::RestrictionJob class and add restrict definition.
 Example:

 	class MyRestrictionJob < Resque::Plugins::RestrictionJob
-    restrict :per_day => 1000, :per_hour => 100, :per_300 => 30
+	  restrict :per_day => 1000, :per_hour => 1000, :per_300 => 30

-    # rest of your class here
+	  #rest of your class here
 	end

-The restriction in example means the MyRestrictionJob can be run 1000 times per day, 100 times per hour and 30 times per 300 seconds.
+MyRestrictionJob can be run 1000 times per day, 100 times per hour and 30 times per 300 seconds.

-The argument of restrict is a hash, the key of the hash is a period time, including :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds. the value of the hash the job execution limit number in a period.
+The argument of restrict method is a hash, the key of the hash is a period time, including :per_minute, :per_hour, :per_day, :per_week, :per_month, :per_year, and you can also define any period like :per_300 means per 300 seconds. the value of the hash is the job execution limit number in a period.

 Contributing
 ------------